AngeloYan/fireBalloon/README.md

    Story points: 20<br>
    Priority: 1<br>
    Acceptance criteria: <br>
-   - System is able to extract relevant information from a database using keywords
-   - System is able to display relevant information to the user
+   - System is able to display answers to the user in fully formed sentences
-   - e.g. who is the lecturer for COMP9900?
-   - e.g. tell me the lecturer for COMP9900.
 5. As a: user<br>
    I want: the system to recognise my speech<br>
    So that: I can ask my questions out loud<br>